2013 BMW 3-Series Hybrid

 - "Braking too hard because you don't anticipate traffic is one tip that appears often, although sometimes it happens because you're spending too much time looking at all the pretty displays." -- Edmunds

-Battery packs that eat up trunk space are commonplace among hybrid cars; however, reviewers agree that BMW has intelligently placed the ActiveHybrid 3’s battery below the trunk floor.
+Battery packs that eat up trunk space are commonplace in hybrid cars.
+However, reviewers agree that BMW has intelligently placed the ActiveHybrid 3’s battery below the trunk floor.
 As a result, they say that trunk space rivals what you’ll find in the non-hybrid 3-Series.
 Unlike some competing luxury hybrids, the ActiveHybrid 3 also has fully-functional split-folding rear seats to increase cargo capacity.

 - "Kudos are due BMW's hybrid team for secreting the 1.35-kW-hr lithium-ion battery pack beneath a flat trunk floor while maintaining full access to the 40/20/40 fold-down rear seat (the rear of the floor is 2 inches higher than in non-electrified 3s, which costs about 3 cubic-feet of luggage space)." -- Motor Trend